SpongeBob SquarePants: Kamp Koral: SpongeBob's Under Years

-On February 14, 2019, it was announced that a SpongeBob SquarePants spin-off was in development, and on June 4 the title Kamp Koral was revealed.
-The plot focuses on a 10-year-old SpongeBob and his friends at a camp in the Kelp Forest, where they spend the summer catching jellyfish, building campfires, and swimming in Lake Yuckymuck.
-It serves as a tie-in to the animated film The SpongeBob Movie: Sponge on the Run.
-Production of the series began in June 2019.

-Nickelodeon animation head Ramsey Naito said of the series, "SpongeBob has an incredible universe to expand upon and the greenlight for Kamp Koral is a testament to the strength and longevity of these characters known and loved by generations of fans around the world."
-Like SpongeBob SquarePants, the series is co-executive produced by Marc Ceccarelli, Jennie Monica, and Vincent Waller.
-Kamp Koral is produced using computer-generated animation (CGI) rather than the digital ink and paint animation used for SpongeBob SquarePants.
+In June 2019, production began on a SpongeBob spin-off series titled Kamp Koral: SpongeBob's Under Years.
+The plot focuses on the adventures of a 10-year-old SpongeBob and his friends at a camp in the Kelp Forest, where they spend the summer catching jellyfish, building campfires, and swimming in Lake Yuckymuck.
+The series served as a tie-in to the animated film The SpongeBob Movie: Sponge on the Run (2020), and had the same executive producers as SpongeBob: Marc Ceccarelli, Jennie Monica, and Vincent Waller.
+Kamp Koral is produced using computer-generated animation (CGI) rather than the digital ink and paint animation used for SpongeBob.
+The series premiered on March 4, 2021, and a second season debuted on July 10, 2024.

-On February 19, 2020, it was announced that the series would be premiering in July 2020, with the official title Kamp Koral: SpongeBob's Under Years.
-The series was also scheduled for a release on CBS All Access (now Paramount+), the ViacomCBS streaming service, in early 2021.
-The series officially premiered on March 4, 2021.
-A second season was released on July 10, 2024.

 The Patrick Star Show

 On August 10, 2020, it was reported that a Patrick Star talk show titled The Patrick Star Show was in development with a 13-episode order.
 Additionally, it was reported that the show would be similar to other talk shows such as The Larry Sanders Show and Comedy Bang!
 Bang!
-The series premiered on Nickelodeon on July 9, 2021, with the series set to be available on Paramount+ later on.
+The series premiered on Nickelodeon on July 9, 2021, with the series set to be available on Paramount+ sometime in the future.

+Fans and former SpongeBob showrunner Paul Tibbitt criticized Nickelodeon when it greenlit spin-offs after the death of Hillenburg in 2018.
+In a tweet, Tibbit said Hillenburg would have hated the spin-offs, and he angrily admonished his former colleagues for working on them.
+In a 2009 interview, Hillenburg had been skeptical about the viability of spin-offs focusing on characters other than SpongeBob, and in 2017 Hillenburg's colleague Vincent Waller had stated that Hillenburg was against the creation of spin-offs.